-What couch style is best for a small living room?
+What is the best style of couch for a small living room?

-And if your home is compact, then choosing a multi-purpose couch – such as one that doubles up as a sleeper or has built-in storage – could be the most practical solution.
+And if your home is compact, or you are looking for apartment living room ideas that can also double up as a space for guests to sleep, then choosing a multi-purpose couch – such as one that doubles up as a sleeper or has built-in storage – could be the most practical solution.

-'Some sofas might look great online, but realistically it’s important to to think about what fits your space,' Kelly Collins, Head of Creative at Swyfthome.com.
+'Some sofas might look great online, but realistically it’s important to to think about what fits your space,' advises Kelly Collins, head of creative at Swyfthome.com.
 'This should be considered both in terms of getting it through the hallway and also in its final destination.
-For smaller spaces, consider sofas that are off the ground as they let light through and give the illusion of weightlessness.'
+For smaller spaces, consider sofas that are off the ground, as they let light through and give the illusion of weightlessness.'

-Here are the main types of couch available to help you choose the right one for your space:
+Here are the main types of couch available to help you choose the right sofa for your space:

-The modern sleeper of choice.
+A click-clack couch is the modern sleeper of choice.
 These armless couches have a single, folded cushion overlaying a simple frame which folds down into a bed.
-They’re not normally the most comfortable of beds, so definitely best for occasional use.
+They’re not normally the most comfortable of beds though, so definitely best for occasional use.

-Storage couches have seats or a footstool that lifts up to allow items to be stored beneath, which can be a game changer in a small living room.
+Storage couches have seats or a footstool that lifts up to allow items to be stored beneath.
+Incorporating small living room storage ideas into a couch can be a game changer in compact living spaces.